 - Including liaising with relevant parties ie. Legal Office, DVCRI, School/Centre and Lead CI.

 Once the CRC Commonwealth and Participant Agreements are fully executed, processes for individual Projects to be funded by the CRC can commence.

 3. Lead CI submits Dean or nominee signed FEOI form to RFT for all CRC Projects that FedUni are involved in as they arise (within 15 business days if possible).
 Early submission is appreciated.

 4. Business as usual and as per Research Funding policy and procedures (i.e., RFT arrange DVCRI approval of FEOI, Lead CI submits FSC and budget for Project, RFT coordinate Project Agreement review and sign off, etc)

 Post-award CRC Projects

-5. Research Finance arrange invoicing for Projects as per usual and coordinate with Faculty/Centre Business Manager regarding CRC contributions.
+5. Research Finance arrange invoicing for Projects as per usual and coordinate with School/Centre Business Manager regarding CRC contributions.

 Please contact the Research Funding Team (RFT) at email@example.com for any queries about CRCs.